billwiliams/NLP/autocomplete/README.md

 The higher the probabilities are, the lower the perplexity will be.
 - The more the n-grams tell us about the sentence, the lower the perplexity score will be.

+### Suggesting multiple words using n-grams of varying length

+we suggest multiple words using n-grams of varying lengths (unigrams, bigrams, trigrams, 4-grams...6-grams).